 She has represented employers in administrative matters that include discrimination and harassment charges and wage and hour complaints before state and federal agencies including the Department of Labor, the Equal Employment Opportunity Commission (EEOC), and the Office of Federal Contract Compliance.

-Stephanie is recognized by her peers as a leading employment litigator in Chambers USA, Best Lawyers in America and Ranking Arizona Magazine, and in 2014, she was selected to the list of "Top 25 Women" in Arizona by Southwest Super Lawyers (2013–2018).
-She has previously appeared on the list of "Top 50 Attorneys" in Arizona by the publication (2009, 2013).
+Stephanie is recognized by her peers as a leading employment litigator in Chambers USA, Best Lawyers in America and Ranking Arizona Magazine, and has been included in the "Top 25 Women" in Arizona by Southwest Super Lawyers (2013–2020) and "Top 50 Attorneys" in Arizona by the publication (2009, 2013).

 Recent Representative Experience: